1. Summary of material accounting policies

 iv) Compensated absences are provided for based on actuarial valuation on projected unit credit method carried by an actuary, at each year end.

-Actuarial gains/losses are immediately taken to the statement of profit and loss and are not deferred.
-The Company presents the leave as a current liability in the balance sheet, to the extent it does not have an unconditional right to defer its settlement for 12 months after the reporting date.
+Actuarial gains/losses are immediately taken to the standalone statement of profit and loss and are not deferred.
+The Company presents the leave as a current liability in the balance sheet, to the extent it does not have the right to defer its settlement for 12 months after the reporting date.

 v) Expenses incurred towards voluntary retirement scheme are charged to the standalone statement of profit and loss in the year such scheme is accepted by the employees/workers.